-The powers currently set out in the RRD will impact how credit institutions and investment firms are managed as well as, in certain circumstances, the rights of creditors.
-Once the RRD is implemented in Iceland, holders of Notes may be subject to write-down or conversion into equity on any application of the general bail-in tool, which may result in such holders losing some or all of their investment.
-The exercise of any power under the RRD or any suggestion of such exercise could, therefore, materially adversely affect the rights of Noteholders, the price or value of their investment in any Notes and/or the ability of the Bank to satisfy its obligations under any Notes.
+The powers currently set out in the draft RRD would impact how credit institutions and investment firms are managed as well as, in certain circumstances, the rights of creditors.
+However, the proposed directive is not in final form and changes may be made to it in the course of the legislative process.
+Accordingly, it is not yet possible to assess the full impact of the draft RRD on the Bank and there can be no assurance that, if implemented in Iceland, the fact of its implementation or the taking of any actions currently contemplated in it would not adversely affect the rights of Noteholders, the price or value of their investment in the Notes and/or the ability of the Bank to satisfy its obligations under the Notes.